Yigaue/oh-ok/README.md

 # Ohok

 Ohok (pronounced "oh-okay") is a lightweight and customizable text editor widget designed for web applications.
 It is easy to integrate and highly extensible.
+See hosted [demo](https://editor.2kays.com).

 ## Features